Noah007-bit/Credit-managment-website/README.md

 In either case, user will be directed to 2.php .
 If the transaction is successful then all the corresponding details are successfully updated in 2.php .

-Any suggestions will be happily welcomed.

-CONTACT:
-dollytalreja45@gmail.com